 Also, type and language are still part of visualization.
 Give us labels that tell us at least some of those values.
 (Think about labeling the data points rather than tick marks on axes.)
 Add a headline or an intro.
 You can choose to include a legend.

-Format: Present this on paper.
+Format: Do this by hand, and present it on paper.
 For reading distance, assume that the graphic might be laid out on a table or posted on a wall, with viewers at arms-length.

 Size: Your visualization can occupy up to 50 square inches.
 (A 1×50 in. visualization would work.
 So would a 5×10 in. visualization.
 Or a 3×3 in, though that would be a particular challenge.)